pnkvalavala/repochat/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+For details, see the [LICENSE](LICENSE) file.
+Please note that this is a change from the previous license, and it's important to review the terms and conditions of the new license.